 A welcome offer is almost always a nice perk, but when said bonus can quickly be turned into a free flight, that’s something that really gets our attention.

-Depending on travel location and dates, Delta offers domestic, round-trip plane tickets for as low as 20,000 SkyMiles®, meaning, if you plan it right, you can snag yourself a reward tickets just with the welcome offer from the Gold Delta SkyMiles® Credit Card from American Express.
-New cardholders who spend at least $1,000 in eligible purchases within the first three months of opening the card earn 30,000 bonus miles; furthermore, make a Delta purchase in the same first three months and you'll earn a $50 statement credit.
+Depending on travel location and dates, Delta offers domestic, round-trip plane tickets for as low as 20,000 SkyMiles®, meaning, if you plan it right, you can snag yourself a reward ticket just with the welcome offer from the Gold Delta SkyMiles® Credit Card from American Express.

-Other ways the Gold Delta SkyMiles® Credit Card from American Express helps cardholders save is by providing its members with one free checked bag on round-trip flights, saving you up to $50 a flight, and by offering discounted Delta Sky Club® access; two small perks that could add up big for those who travel often.
+Other ways the Gold Delta SkyMiles® Credit Card from American Express helps cardholders save is by providing its members with one free checked bag on Delta flights, saving you up to $240 per round trip for a family of four, and by offering discounted Delta Sky Club® access; two small perks that could add up big for those who travel often.

 Additionally, Gold Delta SkyMiles® Credit Card from American Express cardholders receive priority boarding, which helps to save its members time, and we all know time is money.
 Plus, who likes to fight for overhead bin space?